Caltech-AMBER/obelisk/README.md

 newgrp docker
 ```

+**[WARNING] There are some reported failing installation configurations!** We don't currently have the bandwidth to fully debug these.
+Please see [this issue](https://github.com/Caltech-AMBER/obelisk/issues/101) to track them.

 ### Building Obelisk ROS Packages
 Next, since Obelisk acts as a dependency for a downstream ROS2 project, you have to build it.
 You can either build it on your local filesystem or in a virtual environment that we manage using `pixi`.